OriginProtocol/origin/DEVELOPMENT.md

 # Development

-Origin has two development setups.
-One is the "light" version and consists of only our DApp and a local IPFS server and blockchain.
-It is intended to be easy to get started with but lacks some of the components of our stack making some of the DApp functionality unavailable.
+To get started quickly, you can run a "light" version of the Origin DApp, which automatically sets up our DApp, a local IPFS server, and a local blockchain.

-The more full featured development environment uses Docker Compose to orchestrate several containers and provides access to the full suite of Origin features, include messaging, browser notifications, and attestation services.
+Or you can use a more full featured development environment with Docker Compose orchestrating several containers and providing access to the full suite of the Origin DApp features, include messaging, browser notifications, and attestation services.

-## About the Origin repository

-Origin uses a monorepo setup that is managed by `lerna`.
-The `--hoist` flag of `lerna` is used to pull common dependencies to the root of the monorepo on installation.

-## Using NPM & Lerna
+## Quick start - Running a local DApp

 1. Check out the repository from GitHub and make sure you have installed all the necessary dependencies: